-Continuous cricket

-Set up three games with different equipment and bowling distances.
+Continuous cricket Set up three games with different equipment and bowling distances.
 The children can choose which pitch to play on - provide guidance if necessary.
 The batter runs around cones to the side and the bowler can bowl them out whether they are ready or not.

-4 Warm-up: Chain tag

-Appoint two children as catchers; their aim is to catch others by tagging them.
+riuii 2024 2025 4 Learning Objective: To consolidate and develop a range of skills in striking and fielding.
+To practise the correct technique for fielding and use it in a game situation.
+To consolidate the throwing, catching and batting skills already learned.
+Warm-up: Chain tag Appoint two children as catchers; their aim is to catch others by tagging them.
 When caught, the children join hands and carry on catching as a pair until they have a chain of four.
 They then break off into pairs and start again.

-Divide the class into pairs and give each pair a ball.
+Skills learning and development: Divide the class into pairs and give each pair a ball.
 One child in each pair then rolls the ball along the floor.
 Their partner (the fielder) runs to retrieve it and throws it back.
 Change roles.
 Ask: How do we pick up the ball?
 What type of throw is appropriate?
 The children can model good techniques for returning the ball.

-Long barrier

-Explain the correct technique for a long barrier, and explain why and when this technique might be used.
+Long barrier Explain the correct technique for a long barrier, and explain why and when this technique might be used.
 Ask a child to model good technique - crouch on one knee, place your knee and foot close together on the floor and position your legs so they make a long barrier.
 Hands should be between the gap so that the ball cannot get past.
 Emphasise the correct technique for throwing, catching and long barrier, then retry the activity using the correct techniques.
 Still in pairs, ask one child to roll the ball to their partner, who creates a long barrier, picks up the ball and returns it.

-Four-ball rounders

-Mark out one or two pitches, depending on class size.
+Application and practice: Four-ball rounders Mark out one or two pitches, depending on class size.
 Divide the class into equal teams.
 Each game needs to have a large bucket or hoop near to the bowler and four different balls that the children can strike with their hand or a bat, depending on ability.
 The bowler bowls all four balls to the striker, one after the other.
 The striker tries to hit the balls with any part of their body (e.g. their hand or head), kick it or use a bat.
 When the last ball is bowled, the striker aims to run around all four bases without stopping.
 They score one rounder if they get back to the start ('home') before the fielders have collected the balls and put them in the hoop or bucket and shouted 'Stop!'.
-If the fielders get all four balls back before the striker gets home, the striker does not score.
-Fielders cannot move until the last ball has been hit.

-Traffic light game

-Ask the children to move around a third of a netball court.
+If the fielders get all four balls back before the striker gets home, the striker does not sc 5 Learning Objective: the last ball has been hit.
+5 To strike the ball for distance.
+Warm-up: Traffic light game Ask the children to move around a third of a netball court.
 Hold up different coloured cones for them to respond to.
 Green means jog.
 Yellow means star jumps.
 Red means stop.
 When the children can do all three, change red to mean side steps, yellow to mean galloping, and red to mean hopping.

+Skills learning and development: